mnewswanger/www-mikenewswanger-com/content/posts/2018/benchmarking-in-go.md

 }
 ```

-What we can see here is that the duration of the test run is divided by the iterations run in the test.
+What we can see here is that the duration of the test run (`r.T.Nanoseconds()`) is divided by the iterations run in the test (`r.N`).
 This is an incorrect calculation--it's going the wrong direction.
 What should be happening here is that the number of iterations run should be calculated over a fixed unit of time instead, giving us a result with the unit `ops/s` based on the data we have.

 In the existing scenario, dividing a time duration by completed operations, we get a rate, not a time period per operation.
 Switching the numbers around gives a number that's actually relatively useless.
 While seeing decreases will show that increasing concurrency increases performance, the number itself can only be used as a relative comparison, because as shown above, a sleep of 1ms is never going to complete in less than that.